99: IN THE CRADLE OF THE PRESIDENTS – VIRGINIA’S NORTHERN NECK

 Although it wasn’t finished, the replica James Monroe birth house was identical to the four-room farmhouse that his parents once owned.

 Our stay at the Monroe birth site lasted for about 20 minutes.
 Once we returned to our vehicle, we began the 15-mile journey westward to Belle Grove – the plantation where James Madison was born.
-Upon our arrival at that site, we saw a large sign at the entrance which stated that Belle Grove was not only the birthplace of President Madison, it was currently a Bed and Breakfast as well.
+Upon our arrival at that site, we saw a large sign at the entrance which stated that Belle Grove was not only the birthplace of President Madison, but it was also currently a Bed and Breakfast as well.
 Tom navigated the Acadia along the gravel roadway until we came to a circular driveway directly in front of the impressive mansion.
 The first thing I saw when I was removed from the camera case was a large sign that let visitors know that Belle Grove was a private residence and the mansion and grounds were currently closed.
 The sign also stated that uninvited guests were not to proceed past that point; unless, of course, they had reservations to spend the night there.
 I immediately thought to myself: “Or else what?
 That has never stopped my photographer and Mongo before!”

 Luckily for the three of us, Belle Grove was visibly in the open and unobstructed to the eye; which made it easy for Tom to get some nice images of the historic plantation – at least from a distance.
 The current Belle Grove Bed and Breakfast was built in 1790; which was nearly 40 years after the birth of James Madison.
 It turned out that the plantation house where our fourth President was born on March 16, 1751 had been destroyed (likely by fire, which was the destiny of a lot of historic buildings) and was replaced by the current structure.
 Since the three of us were unable to venture close to the house, Tom did his best to photograph me with the building in the background.
 Perhaps someday in the future my cheap photographer will bring me back to Belle Grove where I can pose for images inside the building instead of standing 250 feet away.